dogestreet/proxypool/README.md

 | `vardiffShares`        | The number of shares submitted in `vardiffRetargetTime` before a difficulty adjustment is forced

 ### Invalid share kicks ###
 Since the proxy pool validates shares before submitting to the upstream, profiling results show that checking shares consume around 50% of the server's CPU time.
 A malicious client sending invalid shares can cause a denial of service for the pool server.
-The server disconnects a client if they submit over 90% dead shares.
+The server will disconnect clients that have over 90% invalid shares.

 ## References ##
  * [Stratum protocol specifications](https://mining.bitcoin.cz/stratum-mining)